6-Day Rugged Point Kayak Tour

 - Two-way water taxi transfer from Fair Harbour to WCE Spring Island Base Camp

-- Diverse fleet of new, high-quality fibreglass and Kevlar single and double kayaks and all related kayaking equipment; though we do our best to accommodate requests for using a single or double kayak, there is almost always a minimum of one double kayak on an expedition, so depending on guest preferences, even if you "prefer" a single, you might rotate through time in the double - this is for group safety and everyone's benefit during expedition travel.
+- Diverse fleet of high-quality fibreglass single and double kayaks and all related kayaking equipment; though we do our best to accommodate requests for using a single or double kayak, there is almost always a minimum of one double kayak on an expedition, so depending on guest preferences, even if you "prefer" a single, you will likely take a turn in the double - this is for group safety and everyone's benefit during expedition travel.

 - On your first night, enjoy the comforts and conveniences of our Wilderness Retreat, including a delicious sleep in our waterfront tents with beds, pillows, fitted sheet, and fleece blanket (just need your sleeping bag...or arrange to rent one from us).
 This may also be where you spend your last night with us.